Optimization of conveyance of quantum particles by moving potential well: Population changes with different types of acceleration schemes

-[C] In the process of time-depending acceleration $a(t)$, the drop-off dynamics is characterized by the instantaneous Hamiltonian $\tilde{\H}(t)$ in the moving frame depending on time.
-As illustrated in Fig.~\ref{fig:a-change}(c), the population distribution change in time (The populations at three different times, $a(t)=0$, $a(t)=0.2$, and $a(t)=0.3$ are depicted respectively), but it is kept localized around the metastable branch, indicating that the wavefunction propagates in time and follows not the adiabatic levels but the instantaneous resonance states defined by the instantaneous acceleration rate.
-The drop-off of the bound population is determined by the instantaneous decay rates of $\Gamma(a(t))$ of the resonance state.
+[C] In the process of time-depending acceleration $a(t)$ studied in Sec.~\ref{sec:convayance-survival}, the dropoff dynamics is characterized by the instantaneous Hamiltonian $\tilde{\H}(t)$ in the moving frame depending on time.
+As illustrated in Fig.~\ref{fig:a-change}(c), the population distribution change in time [the populations at three different times, $a(t)=0$, $a(t)=0.2$, and $a(t)=0.3$ are depicted], but it is kept localized around the metastable branch, indicating that the wave function propagates in time and follows not the adiabatic levels but the instantaneous resonance states defined by the instantaneous acceleration rate.
+The dropoff of the bound population is determined by the instantaneous decay rates of $\Gamma(a(t))$ of the resonance state.
 Thus, the process is governed by the adiabatic tunneling.
 Therefore, rapid population decay is expected when instantaneous acceleration is large.
 This idea explains the results shown in Fig.~\ref{populations-cos}(b).
 Rapid population change is observed around $t\simeq0.25$ and $t\simeq0.75$ at which the acceleration is maximized, while the population is nearly stable around $t\simeq0.5$ at which the acceleration is zero.